-- Over 1.5 million scientific publications every year - ca 50 million as of 2010.

-- reading and analysing them is beyond human capacities - Text and data mining (TDM) is a powerful tool for harnessing the power of and discovering value in data, by analysing structured and unstructured datasets and content and to discover concepts and entities in the world, patterns they may follow and relations they engage in, and on this basis annotate, index, classify and visualise such content.
+- Over 1.5 million scientific publications every year - ca 50 million as of 2010. - reading and analysing them is beyond human capacities - Text and data mining (TDM) is a powerful tool for discovering value in data, by analysing structured and unstructured datasets and content and to discover concepts and entities in the world, patterns they may follow and relations they engage in, and on this basis annotate, index, classify and visualise such content.